Keynote Speakers of ICELA 2022

 The hand grasping and gripping patterns considered in creative application products can be divided into four categories: two-finger, three-finger, four-finger, and full-finger.
 Combined with the relevant design conditions and restrictions, for the elderly or those who are not used to chopsticks in the Eastern culture, or even the fingers of the hand are defective and can not normally chopsticks, provide another convenient use of the new auxiliary food final design concept mode The three-finger type is closer to the general way of holding chopsticks, so a creative chopstick was designed according to its method.
 In terms of the discussion of the golden ratio of the shape of the bird's beak, the golden ratio of the beak's beak shape is the most suitable for other creative products.

-Associate Professor MARCO PELLITTERI
+A. Prof. MARCO PELLITTERI

 Xi'an Jiaotong-Liverpool University, Department of Media and Communication

 Research Area: History and theories of media, visual media, strategic communication, creative industries, popular culture, education and teaching in transnational contexts